project-SIMPLE/simple.NSTDA.gama/README_VU1.md

       1. **Map**

-      The map represents the overall forest environment in the game, including the trails that players explore.
+      The map represents the overall forest environment in the game, including the trails that players explore. \
-      These forest trails are divided into six zones, as shown in the image below.
+      These forest trails are divided into six zones, as shown in the image above.

       2. **Tree**

       Tree agents are displayed along the forest trails.
-Each tree stores information such as its position, species, whether it is fruit-bearing or not, and whether it is an alien or native species.
+Each tree stores information such as its position, species, \
+      whether it is fruit-bearing or not, and whether it is an alien or native species.

       - Tree agents are displayed as circles in three colors, where: